inform-health-informatics/emap_documentation/technical_overview/Technical_overview_of_EMAP.md

 HL7 implementation semantics into use-specific fields, allowing the processing of these messages downstream to be ignorant of HL7.
 This standardisation step also allows the interchange format to be readily included in any code involving data sources or destinations.

+[//]: # (Still not quite clear as to why a separate format is needed.
+Couldn't all the data have been formatted as HL7?)

 Messages, in the interchange format, are batched and sent to the appropriate queue managed by the RabbitMQ server.
 Priority is given to messages originating with the live stream.
 Each queue has a maximum number of messages that are allowed, and the services publishing to the queues implement an exponential backoff policy to limit the amount of disk space used by the queues.

+[//]: # (It might be good to add info that there's more detail on RabbitMQ to come; why is priority given to messages from live streams?
+Is there any instance where this might be a false assumption to make because of approval not yet been through or something? thinking here about GP who gets e.g. blood results and while these results are flagged, a GP still goes manually through them before the result is given to you.
+Would it be helpful to add a short explanation for what a queue is and why it is needed?)

 The event processor receives messages in the interchange format from RabbitMQ.
 Each message is received and processed individually before data is added into the ‘star schema’ of the UDS (User Data Store) (see Figure 3).

 We maintain two instances of the star schema with views created for the current active instance.
 This allows us to update code, perform fixes and add additional feeds without requiring downtime and disruption to users.

+[//]: # (is this really instance of the schema as opposed to data stored in schema?)

 Data being added to the database must be checked to ensure that references to the same patient or the same hospital visit are correctly recorded.
 Patients arriving at the hospital are allocated an MRN (medical record number) and in